mayank171/SLM/README.md

 ---

-Here we a re creating input output pairs:
+Here we are creating input output pairs:
 ```python
 def get_batch(split):
   if split=='train':